voronianski/melchior.js/README.md

 Tiny JavaScript _in-browser_ module loader that implements **Chainable Module Definition (CMD)** API.

 _Melchior_ is the first library that fully implements the [Draft](https://github.com/tjwudi/wd.js/wiki/module-loader) proposed by [John Wu](https://github.com/tjwudi) and brings to life **"the most javascripty"** way to configure modules and its dependencies for in-browser use.
-You may ask me:

 ### What's wrong with AMD and CommonJS?

-Then actually
+Nothing actually and it's more the matter of taste.. but the idea behind _chainable modules_ solves several nasty **AMD** patterns like long lines of declaring dependencies (:tired_face:) and provides simplicity and readability with its clean syntax and as **CommonJS** is more good for non-browser environments, _chained requires_ fit perfectly for in-browser use cases.

+As for short name **CMD** might be not a good choice because of already existing [Common Module Definition](https://github.com/cmdjs/specification/blob/master/draft/module.md), so alternatives like **CnMD** or **ChainMD** are possible options.

 Melchior.js is small with around 3KB when minified.